compas-dev/compas_cgal/README.md

 # COMPAS CGAL

-COMPAS friedly bindings for the CGAL library.
+COMPAS friendly bindings for the CGAL library.

 ## Installation